Offshore construction

 The inter-array cables form a network within the wind farm site and take the electricity generated by the wind turbines to the offshore substation.

-The manufacture and installation of the offshore cabling provides significant employment and business opportunity.
+The manufacture and installation of the offshore cabling provided significant employment and business opportunity.

 Offshore substation